languagetool-org/languagetool-org.github.io/tips-and-tricks.md

 ### Adding rules to an external file

+##### Using `grammar_custom.xml`

+Starting with LanguageTool 6.0, you can put a file `grammar_custom.xml` into the same directory that contains the
+`grammar.xml` file for your language.
+This file will be loaded in addition to `grammar.xml`.
+It can contain custom rules that you want to use now and with future versions of LanguageTool, without modifying existing files.
+The `grammar_custom.xml` needs to use the same XML syntax as `grammar.xml` and it must not introduce rule IDs that are in use by other rules already.

+##### Using any othe file

 You can add your own rules to some external file.
 For that, you need to add a reference to that file to the `grammar.xml`.
 You need to add something like the following to the top of the file after